Chants of Sennaar: Gameplay

-Different languages have different writing systems and different language characteristics: some languages signify plural as repeating the word (e.g. "doors" is written as "door door"), while others have a separate grapheme for marking the previous or next noun as plural (e.g. "[plural] door" or "door [plural]").
+Different languages have different writing systems and different language characteristics: some languages signify plural by repeating the word (e.g. "doors" is written as "door door"), while others have a separate grapheme for marking the previous or next noun as plural (e.g. "[plural] door" or "door [plural]").
 Different languages also can have differing syntax, putting the predicate and subject in different places of a sentence.
 The graphemes themselves may also provide hints towards the meaning, with languages having determinatives (e.g. verbs, or nouns that involve humans).

 Some areas introduce stealth gameplay; if the player is caught, they are sent to the entrance of the area, where they may try again.

 Plot

 The Traveler awakens from a sarcophagus situated at the ground level of a large spiraling ziggurat.
 Through exploring the mysterious structure, they find that every level is home to a distinct caste of people with their own culture and language.
 The Traveler must decipher each caste's language, using the knowledge gained to help them ascend to the next level.

-First, they encounter the Devotees, who seek a god-like being believed to be at the top of the tower.
-The Devotees are blocked by the imposing Warriors, who have a sworn duty to drive away those they consider "impure", while awaiting a message from the revered Bards on the level above.
+First, they encounter the Devotees, who wish to climb the high tower to be closer to God.
+The Devotees are blocked by the imposing Warriors, who have a sworn duty to drive away those they consider "impure," while awaiting a message from the revered Bards on the level above.
 The Bards celebrate beauty and the arts, though their hedonistic lifestyle is only possible through the involuntary servitude of some of their members.
-They mock the idea of ascending further up the tower, as a deadly monster is said to devour those who try.
-The protagonist is able to elude the monster and find the Alchemists, a group of miners and scientists conducting esoteric research.
-They then have to discover how to unlock a giant gate to the tower's highest level, where its mythical creators reside.
+They mock the Warriors beneath them and the very idea of ascending further up the tower, as a deadly monster is said to devour those who try.
+The Traveler is able to elude the monster and find the Alchemists, a group of miners and scientists conducting esoteric research to unlock a giant gate created by beings they call Fairies.
+The Traveler then has to discover how to unlock the giant gate to reach the highest level, where the tower's mythical creators reside.

 Beyond the gate, the Traveler finds the technologically advanced Anchorites, who wear virtual reality headsets at all times, shutting themselves away from the rest of the tower which they consider doomed.
 In a secret chamber, one of the Anchorites explains that their people built the tower long ago and were its first residents.
 Others then arrived and populated the lower levels, but would not communicate due to fear and misunderstanding, thus forming the castes.
 The Anchorites live in self-imposed exile, a state of detachment perpetuated by their computer system's AI called Exile, which artificially prolongs their lifespans and attempts to preserve the static status quo.
 The Traveler discovers they were created to reconnect the castes; they are then tasked with dismantling Exile and translating between the castes using communication terminals on each level.